probcomp/metaprob/README.md

 This only has to be done once.

+To convert all the metaprob-repository metaprob files from traces (see `make parse`) to clojure files:

     java -cp `cat .lein_classpath` dontknow.main {inpath}.trace {outpath}.clj

 This can also be done at the Clojure read-eval-print loop or in a